Editor’s Note: This post has been updated with new links and content.

 - Create a multi-step marketing funnel

-If you regularly share branded content and videos on Facebook, you get tons of engagement in the form of views, likes and shares.
+If you regularly share branded content and videos on Facebook, you (hopefully) get tons of engagement in the form of views, likes, and shares.

-To help you get more out of the post engagement on the social platform, Facebook added the option to target anyone who engaged with your content on Facebook.
+To help you get more out of your post engagements, Facebook added an option to target anyone who engaged with your content on their platform.

 For example, you can remarket to people who have watched at least 25% of the video you posted on Facebook.
 Or target people who opened your Canvas ad.